Planning your Bulb Garden

 Step 3: indicate a flowering period

 Bulbs are for all seasons.
 They are so predictable that we can chart them on timetables.
-In general one could say that the season starts with snowbells and goes from crocuses to daffodils and then from the early tulips to the late flowering species.
-Then it is time for the summer bulbs to show their colourful flowers.
+In general, one could say that the season starts with snowbells and goes from crocuses to daffodils and then from the early tulips to the late flowering species.
+Then it is time for the summer bulbs to show their colorful flowers.
 The summer season starts with calla lilies and goes from gladiolus to lily and dahlia.
 The year closes with autumn flowering crocuses and colchicums.
 Both our wizards give you the opportunity to indicate the flowering season.
-Select some species for every period and your garden will be colourful the whole year through.
+Select some species for every period and your garden will be colorful the whole year through.

 When to order and plant

 Bulbs need some time underground before they show their lovely flowers:

 - Spring flowering bulbs should be planted late autumn and can be ordered until the end of September

 - Summer flowering bulbs should be planted late spring and can be ordered until the end of March

 - Autumn flowering bulbs should be planted early summer and can be ordered until mid August

 You will receive your bulbs just before the ideal planting time.
 It is, however, possible to store them in a dark, cool and dry place that is well ventilated.
 Make sure that the temperature is constant.
 Do not delay planting the bulbs any longer then is necessary 14 days at the max.
 Remember your bulbs long for some cool, moist earth and they should be planted at least six weeks before it starts to freeze.
 For warmer climates or extremely cold climates, specific instructions apply.